When to Change Locks: Keeping You and Your Property Safe

 - Purchase an electronic access system from a locksmith for businesses

 - Opt to have a locksmith rekey your locks instead of replacing the whole system

 - Treat locks and keys carefully as you would other mechanical objects

 These steps can prevent you from changing your locks often, but try to have locksmiths install new locks in your home or business on occasion.
 Treat changing your locks as necessary upkeep of your property.
 Just as you change the batteries in your smoke detector to keep yourself safe, you should change the locks on your exterior doors.
 Your tenants, roommates or family members will appreciate the effort you’ve taken to protect them and their possessions.

 Contact Ernie’s Lock Company to Change Your Locks

 If any of the above reasons to change locks apply to you, and you’re in Prince George’s County or nearby Maryland locations, contact us at Ernie’s Lock Company.
 Our reliable and efficient lock services will help you secure your home and business.
-If you prefer to talk to someone in person, visit our physical location to learn about us and our services.

 Whether you need a locksmith for evictions or you’re changing locks on a new house, we’re ready to help.
 Our licensed technicians can solve your residential or commercial lock and key problems in a timely and professional manner.
 Don’t let strangers, past renters or disgruntled former employees make you fear your own property.
 Remember the above reasons to change your locks, and contact Ernie’s today to secure your home or business.